tjoshi17/SVM_Digit_recognition/README.md

 ### Data Description

 For this problem, we use the **MNIST** data which is a large database of handwritten digits.
+You can download the dataset from Kaggle [here](https://www.kaggle.com/c/digit-recognizer/data).

 The 'pixel values' of each digit (image) comprise the features, and the actual number between 0-9 is the label.

 Since each image is of 28 x 28 pixels, and each pixel forms a feature, there are 784 features.
 MNIST digit recognition is a well-studied problem in the ML community.